tugbaguler/Simple-Layer-Perceptron/README.md

-# Simple-Layer-Perceptron
+# Single-Layer-Perceptron
-Using Simple Layer Perceptron for Iris Dataset
+Using Single Layer Perceptron for Iris Dataset